-Grilled BBQ Bacon uses sweet and savory BBQ sauce smothered on top of thick-cut applewood bacon.
-While dripping with sauce, it’s placed on the grill and kissed on both sides with a bit of char before being devoured.
+Bacon on the grill uses sweet and savory barbecue sauce smothered on top of thick-cut applewood bacon.
+While dripping with BBQ sauce, it's placed on the grill and kissed on both sides with a bit of char before being devoured.

 The best grilled barbecue bacon!